The Truth About Happily Ever After

 He didn't even flinch.
 He just nodded, took it in, and several months later, he proposed out of nowhere.
 We married the following spring.

-When we told that story at a recent wedding, the men at the table accused me of "using an ultimatum".
-That isn't true at all, 'cause there's a huge difference.
+When we told that story at a recent wedding, all of the men at the table accused me of "setting an ultimatum".
+That isn't true at all.

 Big difference.
 So there.

-It reads all nice and neat when you write it out like that, but back then, my brain still didn’t trust it.
-I didn’t know how to relax into something good, especially when I had no frame of reference.
+Despite all that was going so well between us back then, my brain still wouldn't fully trust it.
+I didn’t know how to yet relax into good love, especially when I had no real frame of reference.

 My grandfather used to tell the story of the moment he met my grandmother.
 He heard a voice say, "She will be your wife."